Tamar Taliashvili

 Tamar Taliashvili (born 13 December 1979) is a Georgian politician and diplomat, appointed to be Georgia's Ambassador to the United States.
-From 2020 to 2022, she was a member of the Parliament of Georgia of the 10th convocation by party list, election bloc: „Georgian Dream - Democratic Georgia“.
+From 2020 to 2022, she was a member of the Parliament of Georgia for Georgian Dream.
 She has served as Georgia's permanent representative to the Council of Europe from 2022, and in June 2025 was designated as Georgia's next ambassador to the United States.